Cecil G. Murgatroyd

-Cecil Godfrey Murgatroyd (22 May 1958 – 21 May 2001) was an Australian politician, musician, and comedian.
+He was born in Ōpōtiki, New Zealand but immigrated to Australia and became an Australian Citizen specifically to run against the sitting Prime Minister at the time, Bob Hawke.
+Bob Hawke inspired the name of his rock band “The Other Wankers”.
+When Bob Hawke was asked his opinion of Murgatroyd, he replied “arrrrr the wanker”.
+He was a talented musician, and comedian.
 He was known for being involved in New Zealand National Politics along with Australian Federal and State Politics, and for his role in the 1998 Australian Constitutional Convention.
 From 1981 until his death in 2001, he was generally associated with running and standing as a candidate for two non-serious parties: the Imperial British Conservative Party (IBCP) and the McGillicuddy Serious Party (McGSP); which operated in both countries.
 Murgatroyd's platforms were typically absurdist and of a 'pataphysical' nature.